nathan-bottomley/jekyll-podcast/README.md

 ### Providing information about your podcast

-Most of the important information about your podcast — the title, the owner, the category, the subcategory and so on — will appear in a `podcast` block in `_config.yml`.
+Most of the important information about your podcast — the title, the owner, the category, the subcategory and so on should appear in a `podcast` block in `_config.yml`.

 ```yaml
 # _config.yml